Food & Nightlife

 Niseko Village Restaurants (Higashiyama)

 There are several restaurants to choose from in the Niseko Village area.
-Most of these are located at the Hilton Hotel, The Village (where you can get a good dose of Hokkaido seafood at the Crab Shack) and there is also a restaurant at the Green Leaf Hotel.
+Most of these are located at the Hilton Hotel, The Village and there is also a restaurant at the Green Leaf Hotel.

 [AdListings collection="Japan" category="Niseko" subcategory="Niseko Village Restaurants"]